 Planning permission for mixed use development including the provision of a hotel has now lapsed on land at Bryn Serth.
-The land is currently for sale and is being actively marketed by Jones Lang Lasalle (JLL).
-Planning Consultants LRM Planning Limited are currently drafting a development brief for the site.
+The Council are however currently working with the landowners of the site to bring the site forward including the leisure element.